Tropical surface singularities: The classification

 Lemma \ref{lem:nointlatpt} therefore implies that $(0,0)$ is the only interior lattice point of $\pi(P)$.
-Lattice polygons with exactly one interior lattice lattice point have been classified up to integral unimodular affine transformations, see e.g.\ \cite{Rab89} or \cite{PR00}, and among them are exactly five triangles as shown in Figure \ref{fig:latticetrianglesoneintpt}, where the interior lattice point is $(0,0)$.
+Lattice polygons with exactly one interior lattice point have been classified up to IUA-equivalence, see e.g.\ \cite{Rab89} or \cite{PR00}, and among them are exactly five triangles as shown in Figure \ref{fig:latticetrianglesoneintpt}, where the interior lattice point is $(0,0)$.

 Applying a $\Z$-linear coordinate change we may therefore assume that $\pi(P)$ is one of these five triangles.
 In each of the cases it remains to check whether there exist polytopes $P$ that project to the triangle and what restrictions this poses on the third component of the lattice points $m$, $m'$, and $m''$.
 Actually, the only obstruction is that above the relative interior lattice points on the edges of the triangles there should be no lattice point in $P$.
 If such an edge has $k$ relative interior lattice points and the $z$-coordinates of the vertices of the edge differ by $l$, then some of the relative interior lattice points lifts to a lattice point if and only if $k+1$ and $l$ are not coprime.
 Therefore, $T_1,\ldots,T_4$ lead to the four cases mentioned in the statement of the proposition.
 For $T_5$ we would need points $m=(0,1,\gamma)$, $m'=(4,1,\gamma')$, and $m''=(-2,-1,\gamma'')$ such that each of the differences $\gamma-\gamma'$, $\gamma-\gamma''$ and $\gamma'-\gamma''$ is coprime to two.
 That is obviously not possible, so that $T_5$ cannot be the projection of any $P$. \end{proof}